clairehelland/mcc-authentic-grace-2.0/README.md

 ## Authors

-Claire Helland (clairehelland) - Claire is a novice coder learning to code in the MomsCan&Co Coding program.
-Her work is informed by a marketing and e-commerce career.
+Claire Helland (clairehelland) - Claire is a novice coder learning front-end development in the MomsCan&Co Coding program.
+She hopes to one day work up to being a full-stack developer, and her codind is informed by a marketing and e-commerce career.
+Claire hopes to one day use her skills as a force for good in the world.

 Andrea Martz, M.A. (andreamartz) is a "jack of many trades" in the field of professional certification testing.
 Recently, she fell in love with coding, and she is currently building her full-stack web development skills.
 She is passionate about education for all people and service to marginalized and underrepresented communities.